Matthias Bel

-Matthias Bel or Matthias Bél (Matthias Bel; Bél Mátyás; Matej Bel; Matthias Belius; 22–24 March(?), 1684 – 29 August 1749) was a Slovak Lutheran pastor and polymath from the north of the Kingdom of Hungary (Slovakia).
+Matthias Bel or Matthias Bél (Matthias Bel; Bél Mátyás; Matej Bel; Matthias Belius; 22–24 March(?), 1684 – 29 August 1749) was a Lutheran pastor and polymath from the Kingdom of Hungary.
 Bel was active in the fields of pedagogy, philosophy, philology, history, and theoretical theology; he was the founder of Hungarian geographic science and a pioneer of descriptive ethnography and economy.
 A leading figure in pietism.
-He is also known as the Great Ornament of Hungary ("Magnum decus Hungariae" or "Veľká ozdoba Uhosrka").
+He is also known as the Great Ornament of Hungary (Magnum decus Hungariae).

 Origin, life

-Matthias Bel was born in Očová, Kingdom of Hungary (now Očová, Slovakia) to Matthias (Matej) Bel Funtík or Bel-Funtík, a Slovak wealthy peasant and butcher.
-Little is known about his mother Elisabeth born Czesnek (Erzsébet Cseszneky, Alžbeta Česneková) except she was very religious.
+Matthias Bel was born in Ocsova, Kingdom of Hungary (now Očová, Slovakia) to Matthias (Matej) Bel Funtík or Bel-Funtík, a Slovak wealthy peasant and butcher.
+Little is known about his Hungarian mother Elisabeth born Czesnek (Erzsébet Cseszneky, Alžbeta Česneková) except that she was very religious and that she was born in Veszprém.

 He described himself as "lingua Slavus, natione Hungarus, eruditione Germanus" ("by language a Slav/Slovak, by nation a Hungarian, by erudition a German").
 In 1710, he married an ethnic German woman from Hungary, Susanna Hermann, and the couple had eight children together.

 Bel attended schools in Losonc (now Lučenec), Kálnó (today Kalinovo) and Alsósztregova (today Dolná Strehová), and then grammar schools in Besztercebánya (today Banská Bystrica), Pressburg (Pozsony, today's Bratislava), and briefly in Veszprém and in the Calvinist college of Pápa.
 Between 1704 and 1706, he studied theology, philosophy, and medicine at the University of Halle and he was appointed rector at the school of Klosterbergen near Magdeburg after that.
 Later, returning to the Kingdom of Hungary, became an assistant rector and became afterwards the rector at the Lutheran grammar school in Besztercebánya (Banská Bystrica), where he was also simultaneously a pastor.
 As a Rákóczi-sympathisant, he was almost executed by General Sigbert Heister.
 Between 1714 and 1719, he was the rector of the Lutheran grammar school and then also a pastor of the German Lutheran church in Pressburg.
 He published his articles in the Latin language newspaper Nova Posoniensia, the first regular periodical in Hungary.
 In 1735 Bel drew up a proposal for the creation of a scientific academy, to be based in Pressburg.

 Bel spoke Slovak, Hungarian, and German, and his works had been published mostly in Latin, which were steeped in the Hungarian national consciousness as had been manifested for instance in his writing, the Notitia Hungariae novae historico geographica, which is an extolment of the Hungarian history, influenced by his deep affection for the Hungarian language.

 Bel died on 29 August 1749.
-He was buried in Pressburg, the cemetery has now disappeared.
+He was buried in Pozsony, the cemetery has since then disappeared.